Camille Mortenol: 1890–1900

 In winter 1890 he visited his family on Guadeloupe and spent a few weeks convalescing there.
 This was his last-ever visit to the island, although he retained links with it, writing several articles for local newspapers such as Les Nouvellistes and meeting fellow Guadeloupeans based in Paris.
 On his return to mainland France he took an apprenticeship on the Algésiras, then anchored at Toulon as a torpedo training school.
 He remained aboard her from August to December 1890 and graduated from her as a torpedo officer.

 In March 1891 he was sent to the mobile defences of Cherbourg and put in command of the torpedo boat Dehorter, launched in 1910 and (after another launched in 1884) the second torpedo boat to be named after Pierre Charles Henri Dehorter (1867-1884).
 A year later, in April 1892, he was transferred to the reserve squadron for the western Mediterranean and the Levant as chief torpedo officer of the cruiser Amiral Cécille, but that was a very brief posting as in January 1894 he was made chief artillery officer of the coastguard ironclad Jemmapes.

 The same year he was attached to the expeditionary course sent to conquer Madagascar.
 General Jacques Charles René Achille Duchesne was put in command and the naval division was led by captain Amédée Bienaimé.
-Mortenol took part in several land battles, including the capture of the Malagasy forts or rovas at Marovoay on 2 May 1895. and Maevatanana on 9 June the same year After the capture of Tananarive on 30 September 1895 by the French expeditionary force, Martenol was one of the officers for in Gallieni's entourage and on 19 August 1895 was rewarded for his bravery by being made a chevalier of the Légion d'honneur, presented in person by president Félix Faure. - the citation stated he had be in the navy for 16 years 10 months, of which 11 years 6 months had been spent at sea.
+Mortenol took part in several land battles, including the capture of the Malagasy forts or rovas at Marovoay on 2 May 1895. and Maevatanana on 9 June the same year After the capture of Tananarive on 30 September 1895 by the French expeditionary force, Martenol was one of the officers for in Gallieni's entourage and on 19 August 1895 was rewarded for his bravery by being made a chevalier of the Légion d'honneur, presented in person by president Félix Faure. - the citation stated he had been in the navy for 16 years 10 months, of which 11 years 6 months had been spent at sea.
 He was also awarded the Madagascar commemorative medal.